Santroller/Santroller/wiring_guides/usb.md

 3. Hook up the V- / GND (Black) to ground on your Pi Pico
 4. Hook up D+ (Green) to a unused digital pin.
 5. Hook up D- (White) to the digital pin directly after D+.
 For example, you can hook up D+ to GP2 and D- to GP3.

+## Wiring for USB Host + PS2 or Wii emulation
+1. Follow one of the above guides for GND, D+ and D-
+2. Connect GND on the Pico to GND on the boost converter
+3. Connect VSYS on the Pico to the input terminal on your boost converter
+4. Connect the V+ / VBUS (Red) from your breakout or extension to the output pin on your boost converter

 ## Configuring
 1. Click on Add setting